bidstack-group/pubguard-sdk-android/README.md

 ### Advertising SDK support

-These are SDKs specifically supported by Pubguard to analyse advertising content in your app, if you would like information on a version or vendor that is not on this list please email support@pubguard.com
+These are ad network SDKs specifically supported by Pubguard to analyse advertising content in your app, if you would like information on a version or vendor that is not on this list please email support@pubguard.com

 | Company/Product           | Android SDK identifier                        | Android versions                                              |
 | ------------------------- | --------------------------------------------- | ------------------------------------------------------------- |